 As a vibrant multicultural learning community, St. John’s provides students with a range of subject offerings and pathways.
 The College’s holistic vision extends to student achievement and support in Pastoral Care, Academia, Sport, Arts and Culture.
 Our aim is to produce well rounded young men able to face a competitive secular world with confidence.
 This is the vision of a ‘St. John’s Man’.
 The extension of our school are our parents and Old Boys.
 We are not just a school; we are a community.
 We value your input and support.

 Together we can teach our young men to be well grounded in their faith, independent and able to make wise decisions based on Christian values, with resilience to deal with the complexities of modern-day life.

 Many thanks for your interest in our College.
-If you require further information, please visit our prospectus page.
+If you require further information, please visit our Parent Information page.

-Opere et Veritate ‘In Truth and in Deed.’
+Opere et Veritate ‘In Word and in Deed.’